nickreich/methods2/schedule.md

 <a name="c3"/>
 #### Class 3 (Jan 28): Geometry of regression and least squares
 _Activities_
-* random presentations: OpenIntro lab 7 "on your own" section
+* homework discussion/questions (5 min)
+* warm-ups (10 min)
-* mini-lecture: least squares and geometry of regression
+* mini-lecture: least squares and geometry of regression (30 min)
 * lab: OpenIntro Lab 7.
+(30 min)
 * exercise: Everyone make a guess at minimal RSS after three tries with the plot_ss().
 Take averages in groups.
-Compare to minimal RSS based on lm() output.
+Compare to minimal RSS based on summary(lm()) output.

 _Homework_
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)
+* Add one or two simple linear regressions to your dataset write-up.
+* Finish OpenIntro Lab 7 for next class.
 * Install the HSAUR2 package, read up on and explore the BtheB dataset (hint: ``?BtheB'').
 Be prepared to describe the dataset and answer questions about it in next class.
-Example questions: What kind of study is this?
-Is it a randomized clinical trial?
-How many datapoints are there?
-What was the central hypothesis of this study?
-What is the central outcome?...
-* Finish OpenIntro Lab 7 for next class

 <a name="c4"/>
 #### Class 4 (Jan 30): SLR continued: R^2, ANOVA, likelihood
 _Activities_
+* warm-ups (10 min)
 * wits and wagers CI exercise
-* random presentations: BtheB dataset introductions
-* mini-lecture: least squares and geometry of regression
 * lab: Open the Mother/Daughter heights dataset.
 Use plot_ss() function to estimate some regression lines.
 Rather than using lm() to fit the data, calculate the betas and the resulting RSS ``by hand'' using R. How many lines of code did it take you?
 * lab: Formulate and fit a reasonable SLR model to BtheB dataset in small groups.
 Present regressions.
 Talk about different model formulations and results.